NREL/openstudio-load-flexibility-measures-gem/README.md

 ## Usage

-The '''openstudio-load-flexibility-measures''' gem contains measures to apply thermal load flexibility to a building model.
+The openstudio-load-flexibility-measures gem contains measures to apply thermal load flexibility to a building model.
 The current version contains the following:
 * Add Central HPWH for Load Flexibility
 * Add Distributed Ice Storage to Air Loop for Load Flexibility
 * Add Ice Storage to Plant Loop for Load Flexibility